 Sodium bicarbonate (baking soda) is used to raise TA.
 It will also raise pH level at the same time.
 To lower TA the only practical method is to dump some pool water and top up with fresh water.

-Cyanuric acid (CYA), usually in granular powder form, is used to stabilise chlorine levels, and helps the chlorine to be more effective.
+Cyanuric acid (CYA), usually in granular powder form, is used to stabilise chlorine levels.
+It helps the chlorine to be more effective.
 CYA is also referred to as “stabiliser” or “conditioner”.

 Chlorine dissipates quickly in sunlight, so is usually added to outdoor pools in the evening.
 CYA helps prevent this chlorine loss, and also means less chlorine needs to be added to create the same degree of disinfection.